Skip to main content

 • Sandbox: Stock default template.
 1 GB RAM, 4 GB rootfs, pool-warm.

-• SDK: podflare==0.0.10 (Python) with a single shared httpx Client — TLS handshake amortized across iterations, matching what real agent loops do (they don’t open a fresh connection per exec).
+• SDK: podflare==0.0.20 (Python) — defaults to api.podflare.ai, which is Cloudflare-edge-routed to the nearest origin.
+Single shared httpx Client with connect=2.5 s + retries=1.
+Connection reuse matches what real agent loops do (they don’t open a fresh connection per exec).

 • Date: April 2026.